-Remove the catalytic activity of y.

-Instead of y activating itself through z, we are left with z activating y (which remains passive).
-Hence, to deactivate y we now need to deactivate z.
-Since x 'wants' to deactivate y, we make x deactivate z.
+- Remove the catalytic activity of y. - Instead of y activating itself through z, we are left with z activating y, which remains passive. - We still need z to (sometimes) activate y. - Hence, to fully deactivate y we now need to deactivate z. - Since x 'wants' to deactivate y, we make x deactivate z.

 All species now have one active (x,z,r) and one inactive (y,w,p) form.
-This is 'normal'.
+This is 'biochmically plausible'.